rastabr10/fake-botnet/README.md

 # fake-botnet
-This is a fake botnet make for prank your friends and say it that you have a botnet.
+This is a fake botnet made to prank your friends and say that you have one.

 Preview: